Gorgui Dieng

-Gorgui Sy Dieng (/ˈgɔːrgi ˈdʒɛŋ/; GOR-ghee JENG; born January 18, 1990) is a Senegalese professional basketball player for the San Antonio Spurs of the National Basketball Association (NBA).
+Gorgui Sy Dieng (/ˈgɔːrgi ˈdʒɛŋ/; GOR-ghee JENG; born January 18, 1990) is a Senegalese former professional basketball player currently working as a basketball operations representative with the San Antonio Spurs of the National Basketball Association (NBA).
 He played college basketball for the Louisville Cardinals.

 Dieng was selected as the 21st overall pick in the 2013 NBA draft by the Utah Jazz and was traded on draft night to the Minnesota Timberwolves.
 He spent seven seasons with the team before being dealt to the Memphis Grizzlies in February 2020.
 He reached a contract buyout agreement with the Grizzlies in March 2021 and joined the San Antonio Spurs in free agency.
 He signed with the Hawks in August 2021.
 In July 2022, he returned to the Spurs.
+On December 9, 2023, Dieng retired from basketball.

 High school career

 Dieng attended the Sports for Education and Economic Development (SEEDS) Academy in Thiès, Senegal.
 While at SEEDS, Dieng had a 3.2 GPA.
+Dieng played in the national Nationale 1 league with US Rail, and helped the team win the Senegalese Cup in 2009, scoring 19 points in the final and being named final MVP.

-He was invited to the "Basketball Without Borders" camp in South Africa in 2009 as one of 60 promising players selected from across Africa, and was named MVP of the camp.
+He was invited to the Basketball Without Borders camp in South Africa in 2009 as one of 60 promising players selected from across Africa, and was named MVP of the camp.

 Dieng transferred to Huntington Prep in West Virginia for the 2009–10 school year, where he played for coach Rob Fulford.
 He averaged 15.4 points, 12.6 rebounds and 7.2 blocks per game during his senior season at Huntington Prep.